qaalabs/DE5M4/docs/day1/agile/scenario-c.md

-# Scenario C - Manufacturing Company
+# Agile: Scenario C ~ Manufacturing Company

 *Apply your phases from the previous activity to the scenario below.*